-- Pass Nursing Pre-Entrance Exam - Submit written essay - Interview with Nursing Program Director - Provide documentation of health examination within 6 months prior to starting Nursing Program Core Courses - Provide TB test within one year of starting Nursing Program Core Courses or Chest X-ray Documentation within two years of starting Nursing Program Core Courses.
+- Provide documentation of health examination within 6 months prior to starting Nursing Program Core Courses - Provide TB test within one year of starting Nursing Program Core Courses or Chest X-ray Documentation within two years of starting Nursing Program Core Courses.
 (Must be renewed if date expires at any point during the program) - Provide Current Immunization Documentation as required by program and clinical sites - Abuse registry clearance - 10 Panel Drug Screen within 6 months prior to starting Nursing Program Core Courses - Level II Background Check and fingerprints - Possess a current eight hours American Heart Association CPR Certification prior to starting Nursing Core Courses for those entering with a valid, active, unrestricted Florida LPN license and prior to the Nursing program core courses for all other students - Graduates of Southeastern College's Practical Nurse Program may provide proof of a valid, active, unrestricted Florida LPN license within 90 days from the start of his/her first general education course.
 Failure to provide a valid, active, unrestricted license within 90 days will result in withdrawal of the student from the school. - Medical insurance is required prior to the first day of beginning general education courses.

-Admission to the Nursing Core Classes
+Additional Prerequisites to the Nursing Core Classes